Ojai Valley Inn: Wartime use by military

 During World War II, the property was taken over by the military.
 Early in the war, it was used as an Army camp with barracks built on the golf course.
 In 1944, the Navy took over the property for overflow housing from the Port Hueneme Naval Base.
 The clubhouse and grounds were used by Navy personnel as officers' quarters and for Seabee units and parade grounds.
 The property was returned to the country club after the war.
 In April 1945, Bing Crosby and Bob Hope hosted a fundraiser at the property for the Navy Relief Welfare fund.

-Postwar development of the inn and resort
+Postwar development

 In 1946 or 1947, the property was purchased for $250,000 by a syndicate led by hotelier Don Burger.
 Burger renamed the property as the Ojai Valley and began developing it as a resort.
 In 1947, he added a swimming pool and the first hotel unit of 50 rooms with large bedrooms, mattresses with 200 hand-tied muslin springs, and interior design by Barbara Barondess MacLean.
 The 18-hole golf course was also rebuilt to a length of 6,800 feet and addition of a reservoir water hazard.